 If you don’t have a scan tool that graphs, you can test each cylinder by swapping the coils individually while the engine is off.

-With the engine off, disconnect a fuel injector, turn on the car, and if you notice that the revolutions per minute (RPM) or engine vibration doesn’t change, the cylinder that fuel injector was connected to is likely the one misfiring.
+With the engine off, disconnect a fuel injector, and turn on the car.
+If you notice that the revolutions per minute (RPM) or engine vibration doesn’t change, the cylinder that fuel injector was connected to is likely the one misfiring.
 In this situation, the fuel injector isn’t necessarily what’s causing the problem—the misfire could be caused by a bad ignition coil or spark plug.